AndrewChmutov/titanic-preprocessing/README.md

 ```py
 import preprocessing
 ```
-or any other appropriate way this language allows.
+or any other appropriate way the language allows.